dhruval208/contacts-manager/README.md

  ## Setup of an Application:
  - Application is developed with a Code First Approch and Generic Repository Pattern.
 It will automatically create Database as well as "ContactInformation" table.
  - Connection strings are predefined with Windows Authentication.
-If it still fails to establish then please make accordingly changes in connection strings at these places:
+If it still fails to establish then please make accordingly changes in connection strings at these places (Change Data Source with respect your system setup):
  1) ..\Evolent_ContactsManager\Web.config
  2) ..\ContactsManager.Data\App.config